XGenerationLab/XiYan-SQL/README.md

 It contains:

-1. [M-schema](https://github.com/XGenerationLab/M-Schema) a semi-structured schema representation method.

-2. [XiYanSQL-QwenCoders](https://github.com/XGenerationLab/XiYanSQL-QwenCoder)  Multiple different sizes of XiYanSQL models for SQL generation.
+- [XiYanSQL-QwenCoders](https://github.com/XGenerationLab/XiYanSQL-QwenCoder)  Multiple different sizes of XiYanSQL models for SQL generation.

-3. [Ensemble Strategy](https://github.com/XGenerationLab/XiYan-Selection) a multi-generator ensemble strategy with selection model (to release soon).
+- [XiYan-SQLTraining](https://github.com/alibaba/XiYan-SQL/tree/main/XiYan-SQLTraining) A post-training framework specifically designed for the Text-to-SQL task developed by XiYan.

+- [XiYan-mcp](https://github.com/XGenerationLab/xiyan_mcp_server) A MCP server that enables natural language queries to databases powered by XiYan-SQL, SOTA of text-to-sql on open benchmarks.

+- [M-schema](https://github.com/XGenerationLab/M-Schema) a semi-structured schema representation method.

+- [Database Description Generation](https://github.com/XGenerationLab/XiYan-DBDescGen) a method and corresponding code for automatic description generation for Text-to-SQL.

-4. [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver) a date understanding and reasoning enhanced model, major for Chinese.
+- [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver) a date understanding and reasoning enhanced model, major for Chinese.

-5. [MoMQ](https://github.com/XGenerationLab/MoMQ) a multi-dialects Text-to-SQL MoE model based on Qwen (to release soon).
+- [MoMQ](https://github.com/XGenerationLab/MoMQ) a multi-dialects Text-to-SQL MoE model based on Qwen.

-6. [Database Description Generation](https://github.com/XGenerationLab/XiYan-DBDescGen) a method and corresponding code for automatic description generation for Text-to-SQL.
+- ...

 🌟 We welcome everyone to contribute to the XiYanSQL project !!!